skazanskiy3/starter-node-angular-auth-api/README.md

 Use this starter kit to build any MEAN stack application you like.

 ## Deploying to Heroku
-To deploy to Heroku, follow Heroku instructions as is, but a change needs to be made to **.gitignore**.
-Remove *public/libs*!
+To deploy to Heroku, follow Heroku instructions as is, already edited the **.gitignore** file.